openforge/ionic-phaser-game-template/README.md

 You should now load your example app!

+# Checking Licenses

+To run the license checker, use
+`npx license-checker --summary` or vanilla `npx license-checker`
 # Important - Utilizing this Repo

 Most of the commands to generate projects/capabilities/apps are default to NX, Ionic, or Angular (in that order), so we will NOT include their specific instructions since as the packages update so will the documentation.